brillout/wildcard-api/readme.md

 All you have to do is to create JavaScript functions and all you need to know is written in this little Readme.

-If third parties retrieve/mutate your data then REST and GraphQL are better suited.
+If third parties need to be able to retrieve/mutate your data then REST and GraphQL are better suited.
 A RESTful/GraphQL API has a schema and a rigid structure which is a good thing for third parties who need a stable and long-term contract with your API.